rxcomm/encoDHer/ANONYMOUS.md

 all messages are downloaded, no one can tell which of them you are interested in, can they?

-A: That is true, but our threat model includes not wanting anyone to know that Alice and Bob are communicating. tor anonymizes the search of alt.anonymous.messages.
+  * That is true, but our threat model includes not wanting anyone to know that Alice and Bob are communicating. tor anonymizes the search of alt.anonymous.messages.

 4. Why use alt.anonymous.messages at all?
 Couldn't Alice send her message directly to Bob?

-A: Yes, but that is difficult to do anonymously.
+  * Yes, but that is difficult to do anonymously.

 5. What happens if the chain is broken - and one of the messages gets lost.
 Doesn't that break the sequential DH shared secret bootstrapping?

-A: Yes.
+  * Yes.
 You would simply start over if this happened.

 6. What does a typical message to be submitted to alt.anonymous.messages look like?

-A: Here is an example.
+  * Here is an example.
 The message would be submitted via mixmaster using the command:

      mixmaster -c1 < message.txt

 where message.txt contains the following contents:

 To: mail2news@dizum.com,mail2news@m2n.mixmin.net
 Subject: c73dc0a5f92ca70b0b0a0ee98eaec862901f25f3cc6796e2
 Newsgroups: alt.anonymous.messages
 X-No-Archive: Yes

 -----BEGIN PGP MESSAGE-----